 Collegiate Wind Competition

-The inaugural Competition took place in 2014 at the American Wind Energy Association (AWEA) Annual Conference and Expo in Las Vegas, Nevada and was generously supported by General Electric, Vestas, AWEA, and Blattner Energy.
-Over 150 students from 10 institutions across the country took part in the public event.
+The inaugural Competition at the 2014 American Wind Energy Association (AWEA) Annual Conference and Expo in Las Vegas, Nevada, received generous support from General Electric, Vestas, AWEA, and Blattner Energy.
+More than 150 students from 10 institutions across the country participated in the public event.
 DOE congratulates first, second, and third place champions Pennsylvania State University, University of Kansas, and University of Massachusetts, respectively.

 Collegiate Wind Competition 2016

-WINDExchange hosted a webinar where Dr. David Willis, Mechanical Engineering, University of Massachusetts Lowell and Karin Wadsack, Institute for Sustainable Energy Solutions, Northern Arizona University shared their experience participating in the 2014 event.
+WINDExchange hosted a webinar during which Dr. David Willis, Mechanical Engineering, University of Massachusetts Lowell and Karin Wadsack, Institute for Sustainable Energy Solutions, Northern Arizona University shared their experience participating in the 2014 event.